AMDHome/chgSubs/README.md

           `./chgSubs /path/to/your/video/file.mkv`

           You can also add a -e if you wish to use Erai-raw style subs.

+## FAQ
+**Q:** Where do I find my video file on WSL?
+\
+**A:** Assuming you have it downloaded to your downloads folder or your desktop, you can find it at `/mnt/c/Users/username/Downloads/` or `/mnt/c/Users/username/Desktop/`.
+Remember to replace `username` with your own username

+**Q:** How long will this conversion take?
+\
+**A:** No more than a few seconds (3 - 8 seconds for me).
+The script does not reencode the video.
+It just modifies the subtitle file and changes out the font files for ones that were extracted from HorribleSubs/Erai-raws videos.

+**Q:** Will you ever make a more user friendly version of this for non techy people to use?
+\
+**A:** Probably not, I never learned how to make graphical user interfaces.
+Also I would probably have to rewrite everything since this is written in a scripting language that doesnt support it.

+**Q:** Will there ever be a Mac version?
+\
+**A:** Not from me.
+I don't own any Macs so I have no way of testing it.
+If you know how to code a shell script for Mac, it should be very easy to convert this to something you can use.

+**Q:** What is the difference between the two font files?
+\
+**A:** No clue.
+I pulled these out of a HorribleSubs and Erai-raws video.
+Not sure why they are different sizes.
+All I know is that the font sizing will not be correct if you use the wrong file.

+**Q:** How would I do this manually?
+\
+**A:** See Below.

 ## How would I do this manually.

   I applaud you for having the tenacity to even think about doing this manually.
 Although then again, I did too, so who am I to judge.